vstconsulting/polemarch/doc/installation.rst

         docker run -d --name polemarch --restart always -v /opt/polemarch/projects:/projects -v /opt/polemarch/hooks:/hooks vstconsulting/polemarch

 Using this command download official docker image and run it with default settings.
+Dont use default SQLite installation with filecache in production.

 Polemarch will be run with web interface on port `8080`